Call for a Free Review with Our Burn Attorneys in Texas: (888) 493-1629

 Pedicle grafts

-Generally, if the graft "survives" the first 72 hours after its initial implantation, then the body will accept it.
-Should infection be kept at bay and steady blood supply is given, the graft should take around six months to heal fully.
+Generally, if the graft "survives" the first 72 hours after its initial implantation, the body will accept it.
+Should infection be kept at bay and a steady blood supply given, the graft should take around six months to heal fully.
+The success of skin grafts largely depends on the aftercare and the patient’s overall health, making follow-up appointments crucial.

 Initiating a lawsuit for burn injuries leading to scarring and disfigurement can address both medically reversible and irreversible conditions.
 Victims may seek compensation for the role an entity played in causing these injuries.
 Eligible claims can cover extensive medical costs, including but not limited to reconstructive surgery, synthetic hair implants, plastic surgery, and bone reconstruction.
 Given the high costs of such medical interventions, it's unjust for victims to bear the financial burden alone.
 Moreover, in cases of permanent scars or disfigurements, individuals may also pursue damages for emotional trauma.
 The irreversible change in appearance can lead to depression, anger, and social anxiety, making it reasonable to hold the responsible party accountable for both the physical and emotional impact.